kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 Friendbot is a simple service that can create and fund accounts on behalf of developers.
 Kin SDKs normally have this preconfigured and also allow developers to test a client app without immediately integrating one of our backend SDKs on your server.
 Friendbot is only available in the test environment.

+For detailed instructions for using Friendbot check [HERE](/friendbot).

 ## Horizon Servers

 Horizon servers provide REST API access to the Kin Blockchain.
 There are two Horizon server endpoints: one for the production environment and one for testing.
 Kin SDKs come preconfigured with variables to pick which blockchain environment to use.